Can You Terminate Parental Rights in Oregon?

 In Oregon, this is the only circumstance where a parent can sign away parental rights voluntarily.

-Once such an adoption becomes final, the new father assumes all rights and obligations.
+Once such an adoption becomes final, the new parent assumes all rights and obligations.
 You will no longer be on the hook for child support, child custody, visitation, or any other commitments or requirements.

 On the other hand, you also give up any legal right to be involved in the child’s life at any point in the future.
 It’s a major decision, not one to be taken lightly.